GlitcherOG/SSX-PS2-Collection-Modder/README.md

-# SSX 3 PS2 MODDER
+# SSX 3 Trilogy MODDER

 This is a modding tool i came up and started making when i caught covid as a way to keep busy.
 Made for the PAL Version but may work with other versions.